BNN-UPC/ignnition/docs_rst/generate_your_dataset.rst

 be in *json* format.
 For this, the user must generate *json* files --potentially many-- with the help of the well-known library *Networkx*, each of which can optionally be compressed into a *.tar.gz* file.
-Furthermore, *IGNNITION* requires that the user manually separetes the training from the evalutation set into two different directories, the paths of which must be specified in the *training\_options.yml* file in their corresponding filds (check `train and evaluate <train_and_evaluate.md>`__).
+Furthermore, *IGNNITION* requires that the user manually separates the training from the evaluation set into two different directories, the paths of which must be specified in the *training\_options.yml* file in their corresponding fields (check :ref:`train and evaluate <train-and-evaluate>`).

 We would like to highlight that the dataset can contain potentially many *json* files as well as many *tar.gz* files, each of which compressing